 Now the cartridge was level (horizontal) in relation to the LP surface, as shown below.

 Because the cartridge moves in an arc, the best that can be done is to have it exactly line up in two points across that arc.
 The rest of the time, it will be just a bit off.
-The reason this is important is that with the right channel on the outside edge of the groove and the left channel on the inside edge, if the cantilever is not perpendicular, the stylus will bleed information between the channels.
+The reason this is important is that with the right channel on the outside edge of the groove and the left channel on the inside edge, if the cantilever is not tangential to the LP groove, the stylus will bleed information between the channels.
 Increased distortion also results.
 The second photo shows a close-up, and you should notice all the dust on the LP surface.
 I will talk about how to get rid of this in a later chapter.

 The Anti-skate Control (ASC) is used to counteract the tendency for the stylus to move towards the center of the LP (this is called “centripetal” force), as the music is playing.
 This results from the fact that the groove is one big inward spiral, and the stylus “seeks” the inward grooves because they have lower linear velocity.
 Because the stylus tends to move towards the center of the LP, the force against one side of the groove is greater than the other side.
 The anti-skate adjustment fixes this by applying an equal force to move the stylus towards the outside edge of the LP.